Losing sleep is frustrating, tiring and can seem like the end of the world to a young scholar who wants to do the best possible on an exam.

-And trying to get to sleep can be a vicious cycle, says an article on the University of Cincinnati Health’s website.
-The more time passes that you lie sleepless in bed, the more difficult it sometimes becomes to fall asleep, and the more you worry.
-The more you worry, the more upset you get emotionally and even physically, and the elusive the Land of Nod becomes.
+And trying to get to sleep can be a vicious cycle, according to the University of Cincinnati Health.
+The more time passes that you lie sleepless in bed, the more difficult it becomes to fall asleep, and the more you worry.
+The more you worry, the more upset you get emotionally and physically.

-Also, do not drink any more than usual, or even at all before you try to get to sleep.
-In another article, WebMD says drinking can interfere with the restorative REM sleep time that happens occasionally throughout a night’s sleep cycle.
+Aside from a potential hangover, drinking alcohol can interfere with the restorative REM sleep time that happens occasionally throughout a night’s sleep cycle.
 The more you drink, the worse the interference.

 “Alcohol may seem to be helping you to sleep, as it helps induce sleep, but overall it is more disruptive to sleep, particularly in the second half of the night,” researcher Irshaad Ebrahim, medical director at The London Sleep Centre in the U.K, told WebMD.
 “Alcohol also suppresses breathing and can precipitate sleep apnea. … Alcohol should not be used as a sleep aid, and regular use of alcohol as a sleep aid may result in alcohol dependence.”

 YOU CAN’T FORCE SLEEP

 “You can’t force yourself to sleep,” says Scott Ries, a professor at the UC Mood Disorders Center.